jan-bogaerts/mark/src/markdownCode.md

 - this results-view-context-menu is a component that is a wrapper for the Dropdown antd component.
 - it has the properties 'transformer' and 'key' that needs to be supplied
 - The dropdown's content is a 'more' button icon and the trigger for the dropdown is 'click'.
-- the 'more' button is positioned in the top-right corner (with a margin of 16px) of the parent as a floating button.
+- the 'more' button is positioned in the top-right corner of the parent as a floating button (position: 'absolute', top: 0, right: 16).
 - it contains the following menu items:
   - model for all: select the gpt model to be used by the transformer.
     - the sub menu items are provided by the gpt-service's list of available models (fetched from the internet).